-There is a way for CLI mode management, remote telnet which is an IP-based protocol and console port is for user to operate the Industrial Media Converter locally only; however, their operations are the same.
+There are two ways for CLI mode management, one is remote telnet and the other operated from console port.
+Remote telnet is an IP-based protocol and console port is for user to operate the Industrial Managed Switch locally only; however, their operations are the same.

 The command line user interface is for performing system administration, such as displaying statistics or changing option settings.
-When this method is used, you can access the Industrial Media Converter remote telnet interface from personal computer, or workstation in the same Ethernet environment as long as you know the current IP address of the Industrial Media Converter.
+When this method is used, you can access the Industrial Managed Switch remote telnet interface from personal computer or workstation in the same Ethernet environment as long as you know the current IP address of the Industrial Managed Switch.